HrxSrv/Bilingual/Test2.md

-This is to check the skip transalation functionality.
+This is to check the skip transalation functionality again part 2.